nodejs/node/doc/api/zlib.md

     description: Custom dictionaries are now supported by `InflateRaw`.
   - version: v5.0.0
     pr-url: https://github.com/nodejs/node/pull/2595
-    description: A truncated input stream will now result in an `error` event.
+    description: A truncated input stream will now result in an `'error'` event.
 -->

 Decompress a raw deflate stream.